 6.3.1. to collaborate with CC Learning in fulfilling the obligations laid down in the Agreement;

 6.3.2. to upload and publish the Content and all the necessary information to the Platform if not agreed otherwise.
 The Publisher has a right to publish Content outside the Platform according to his will.
-The Publisher is free to decide when and what Content upload to the Platform;
+The Publisher is free to decide when and what Content upload on the Platform;

 6.3.3. to ensure the quality, legality, completeness, accuracy, and up-to-date nature of the Content.
 Publisher is solely responsible for the Content published on the Platform.
 The Content shall be customs related.
-The Publisher is also himself responsible for the relationship (including but not limited remuneration, intellectual property rights) with the authors of the Content (if the Publisher is not an author);
+The Publisher is also himself/herself responsible for the relationship (including but not limited remuneration, intellectual property rights) with the authors of the Content (if the Publisher is not an author);

 6.3.4. at the request of CC Learning the Publisher undertakes to provide CC Learning immediately documents proving that he has all the intellectual rights required to publish the Content;

 6.3.5. to pay all taxes applicable to the Publisher.